Intel Dominates Chip Revenue Forecast, TSMC, AMD, Nvidia Gaining

 TSMC lands in third place, but this pure-play foundry has fast become the world's foundry, and its 31% growth rate eclipses Intel's.
 It isn't surprising that this growth comes as the fruits of the company's 7nm node, and the continuing ramp of 7nm production and the debut of its highly-anticipated 5nm process next year should hasten its rate of growth.
 Intel should generate ~63% more revenue than TSMC this year, but it's rational to think that delta will shrink significantly next year.

 Putting AMD's projected $9.5 billion in IC sales next to Intel's $73.9 billion is a stark reminder that AMD's startling comeback truly has happened against all odds: Even after three years of explosive growth, Intel's revenue is still 7.8 times larger.
 That also explains the market's optimism for AMD; there's plenty of room to steal share from Intel, and that appears to be moving along swimmingly.
 Things should accelerate for AMD this year, too, as its performant Ryzen 5000 processors now lead Intel's, and its Radeon RX 6000 series GPUs have proven to be a formidable foe to Nvidia's Ampere.
-Now all AMD needs is more supply from TSMC to hasten its rate of growth.
+Now all AMD needs is more supply from TSMC to hasten its rate of growth (which may be difficult to get).

 Interestingly, Apple, the lone producer on the list that doesn't sell chips to the open market, lands in 13th place, beating AMD by ~5.5% with a 25% rate of growth.
 Now that Apple is in the desktop PC chip design game with the Apple M1 chips, we could see even larger growth next year.